AntoinePrs/point_density_map/README.md

 ## Data
 The data used for the example comes from

-for the population:
+For the population:
 https://www.ibge.gov.br/estatisticas-novoportal/sociais/populacao/9103-estimativas-de-populacao.html?=&t=downloads

-for the municipalities:
+For the municipalities:
 ftp://geoftp.ibge.gov.br/organizacao_do_territorio/